Volunteers

 Exceptions

-All requests for exceptions to this policy require the review and approval of the Office of Risk Management, which may consult with other ISU departments (i.e., University Counsel, University Human Resources, EH&S, etc.) as appropriate.
+All requests for exceptions to this policy require the review and approval of Risk Management, which may consult with other ISU departments (i.e., General Counsel, University Human Resources, EH&S, etc.) as appropriate.

 top